Digital Champions

 • Able to explain things easily and clearly.

-• Commit at least 1 day per month.
+• Can commit at least 1 day per month.

 Practical Considerations